AnasAbdullh/ATM-system-projectAndBank-ProjectUsingOpp/README.md

-# ATM-system-projectAndBank-ProjectUsingOpp
-Redesign both the payment system and the bank project using object-oriented programming.
+# ATM and Bank Management System

 This repository showcases a fully-fledged ATM and Bank Management System, meticulously crafted using Object-Oriented Programming (OOP) principles in C++.
-It offers a wide array of essential banking operations, including user authentication, client management, currency exchange, transaction logs, and more.
-The system empowers users to seamlessly manage their banking needs—whether it's transferring funds, viewing balances, or updating currency rates—with an intuitive and secure interface.
+It provides a comprehensive solution for managing banking operations such as user authentication, client management, currency exchange, transaction logs, and much more.

-The project is designed with scalability in mind, structured into modular classes and functions, ensuring a clean and efficient codebase that mirrors real-world banking scenarios.
-Each component is tailored for smooth user interaction and data handling, making this an exemplary implementation of C++ for simulating complex systems in a practical, user-friendly way.
-This project serves as an excellent learning resource for understanding advanced OOP concepts while demonstrating how to build robust, real-world applications.

-يُقدّم هذا المستودع مشروعًا متكاملًا لنظام الصراف الآلي وإدارة البنك، الذي تم تصميمه بعناية فائقة باستخدام مبادئ البرمجة الكائنية (OOP) بلغة C++. يوفر النظام مجموعة واسعة من العمليات المصرفية الأساسية مثل التوثيق عبر المستخدم، إدارة العملاء، تبادل العملات، تتبع المعاملات، وأكثر من ذلك. يتيح النظام للمستخدمين إدارة احتياجاتهم المصرفية بسلاسة—سواء كان ذلك في تحويل الأموال، عرض الأرصدة، أو تحديث أسعار صرف العملات—من خلال واجهة مستخدم بسيطة وآمنة.

-تم تصميم المشروع ليكون قابلًا للتوسع، وهيكلته تعتمد على فئات ودوال مرنة تضمن كودًا نظيفًا وفعالًا يعكس سيناريوهات العمل المصرفي الواقعية. كل مكون في المشروع مُصمم بعناية لضمان تفاعل سلس مع المستخدم ومعالجة فعالة للبيانات، مما يجعل هذا المشروع مثالًا ممتازًا لتطبيق مفاهيم البرمجة الكائنية المتقدمة، فضلاً عن كونه دليلًا رائعًا لبناء تطبيقات قوية وعملية باستخدام C++.
+## Features

+- **User Authentication:** Secure login and registration system for users.
+- **Client Management:** Adding, updating, deleting, and listing clients.
+- **Currency Exchange:** Real-time exchange rates for multiple currencies.
+- **Transaction Logs:** Keep track of all transactions and account activities.
+- **Balance Management:** Easily check account balances and update them.
+- **Modular Design:** The system is built using Object-Oriented Programming (OOP) for scalability and maintainability.

+## Technologies Used

+- **C++**: Core language used for implementation.
+- **Object-Oriented Programming (OOP)**: All components are designed using OOP principles for clean and modular code.
+- **File Handling**: For managing client and transaction data.

+## Installation

+To set up the project locally, follow these steps:

+1. Clone the repository:
+    ```bash
+    git clone git@github.com:AnasAbdullh/ATM-system-projectAndBank-ProjectUsingOpp.git
+    ```

+2. Navigate to the project folder:
+    ```bash
+    cd ATM-system-projectAndBank-ProjectUsingOpp
+    ```

+3. Compile the C++ code:
+    ```bash
+    g++ -o atm_system Main.cpp
+    ```

+4. Run the system:
+    ```bash
+    ./atm_system
+    ```

+## Contribution

+Contributions are welcome!
+Please fork this repository and create a pull request with your improvements.

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-branch`.
+3. Make your changes.
+4. Commit your changes: `git commit -m 'Add new feature'`.
+5. Push to the branch: `git push origin feature-branch`.
+6. Create a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.